jmquigley/util.toolbox/docs/index.md

 <a name="roundUp"></a>

 ## roundUp(n, precision) ⇒
-Rounds a number to its nearest prcision
+Rounds a number to its nearest precision

 **Kind**: global function
 **Returns**: the newly rounded number